 Obama Wraps Up G8 Summit, Heads To Poland

-MICHELE NORRIS, host:
+MICHELE NORRIS, Host:

 At the G-8 summit in France today, President Obama vowed to finish the job of ousting Libyan leader Moammar Gadhafi.
 He got some unexpected encouragement from Russia.
 That country now agrees that Gadhafi must step down.
 G-8 leaders also discussed the broader changes taking place in the Middle East, as NPR's Scott Horsley reports.

-SCOTT HORSLEY: The host of the G-8 Summit, France, has been one of the biggest boosters of NATO's military campaign in Libya.
+The host of the G-8 Summit, France, has been one of the biggest boosters of NATO's military campaign in Libya.
 That was one of the major topics this morning when President Obama met one on one with French president, Nicolas Sarkozy.

 BARACK OBAMA: We agreed that we have made progress on our Libya campaign, but that meeting the U.N. mandate of civilian protection cannot be accomplished when Gadhafi remains in Libya directing his forces in acts of aggression against the Libyan people.
 And we are joined in resolve to finish the job.

-Beyond Libya, G-8 leaders also talked more generally about the democratic uprisings taking place across the Middle East.
+HORSLEY: Beyond Libya, G-8 leaders also talked more generally about the democratic uprisings taking place across the Middle East.
 Mr. Obama encouraged his fellow leaders to provide financial support for the region.

 OBAMA: Not only as they transition to democracy, but also ensuring that that democratic transition is accompanied by economic growth, which can provide more opportunities for all the people, particularly the young people, in the region.

-Scott Horsley, NPR News, Warsaw.
+HORSLEY: Scott Horsley, NPR News, Warsaw.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.